PixelTom/alchemy/README.md

 # Alchemy for D&D

-A spreadsheet for use with https://www.dmsguild.com/product/184783/Alchemy-Defined-Refined-and-Usable
+A database for use with https://www.dmsguild.com/product/184783/Alchemy-Defined-Refined-and-Usable

+Crafting and Loot rolls to come...

 Articles and forum threads used in the creation of this app: